Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 News
 ======
+- [10/2024] Tingjun served as Session Chair of IEEE 4th Cyber Awareness and Research Symposium 2024 ( CARS'24 )

 - [09/2024] Our paper "Human Autonomy Teaming-Based Safety-Aware Navigation through Bio-Inspired and Graph-Based Algorithms" has been accepted by <i>Biomimetic Intelligence and Robotics</i>!

 - [08/2024] Tingjun was appointed as the <strong style="color: black;">Editorial Board Member</strong> of <a href="https://www.oaepublish.com/ir" target="_blank">Intelligence & Robotics</a>!